+$$3x-5-5=11-5$$

-3x-5-5=11-5Instead of 3x-5+5=11+5
+Instead of $3x-5+5=11+5$

-• One explanation for this conceptual mistake is that those students may be deficient in their understanding of the preservation of equality.
+One explanation for this conceptual mistake is that those students may be deficient in their understanding of the preservation of equality.

-The student results of the 2017-2018 Nova Scotia Assessment: Mathematics in Grade 8 shows the following data:
+The comparison of students' results of 2017-2018 with the results of 2018-2019 of Nova Scotia Assessment Mathematics in Grade 8 reveal the following:

-- 63% of the students were not able to use the distributive property to expand an algebraic expression correctly. - 68% of the students did not know how to determine the algebraic expression of the nth term of a given pattern.
+2017-2018 2018-2019 63% of the students were not able to use the distributive 68% of the students were not able to use the distributive property to expand an algebraic expression correctly. property to expand an algebraic expression correctly.
+68% of the students did not know how to determine the 68% of the students did not know how to determine the algebraic expression of the n th term of a given pattern. algebraic expression of the n th term of a given pattern.